Some things you can't unsee.

 One of my competitors was having an especially tough go of it.
 This cat turned the front nine in 47, and things didn't get particularly better on the back.
 The player in question was normally a calm guy, but the high numbers broke his psyche early, leading to numerous club slams against his bag.

 Unfortunately for him, the consequence of this act swiftly manifested its ugly head.
 During the back nine, his club shafts, one by one, started to snap.
 His continual bag swings -- reminiscent of a lumberjack cutting down a tree -- were taking their toll on his sticks.
 If memory serves, at least four clubs were splintered in this manner.

 Had the tale ended there, it was have merely been a cautionary narrative against losing one's temper.
 Luckily, at least for posterity's sake, the story was just getting started.

-The 13th hole was a 180-yard par-3.
+The 13th hole was a 180-yard par 3.
 In the face of incessant wind, it was playing closer to 200.
-Guarded by a large bunker on the right and thick heather outlining the hole, a tough set-up in any condition.
+It was guarded by a large bunker on the right and thick heather outlining the hole, a tough set-up in any condition.
 Coupled with the wind, along with our protagonist's journey to a radio-station score -- a Magic 101 or 98 the Zoo -- the hole was ripe for destruction.

 My competitor proceeded to top his shot off the tee box and into the heather.
 Unfazed, he grabbed a provisional.
 His reload took a similar flight.

 He managed to put his third try into the bunker.
-After executing a hell of a sand shot, he had 10 inches or so to make his seven.
+After executing a hell of a sand shot, he had 10 inches or so to make his 7.

 His tap-in went 270 degrees around the hole, but not in the cup.
 Snowman.